inexorgame-obsolete/wiki-mirror/Build.md

   The path to the toolchain file to use for cross compiling.
 Change this to `../src/platform_windows/linux-toolchain-mingw.cmake` to cross compile for windows.

+## Troubleshooting

+This is a list of common problems and their solutions

+* `Keep your directories clean, don't build in the main directory!`

+   This error means that you are telling CMake to generate project files inside the project's root directory.
+   You should keep your root directory clean and create a directory named build inside the root directory.
+   Then tell CMake to generate to that directory instead of the root directory.
+   To do this from the commandline, just use `(mkdir build; cd build && cmake -G "<your generator>" ..)`.